krisarmstrong/seed/docs/internal/WIFI_COMPETITIVE_ANALYSIS.md

 ## Positioning Statements

-### vs Ekahau:
+### vs Ekahau

 > "Ekahau is the gold standard for validating existing WiFi networks.
-The Seed is the gold standard
+The Seed is the gold standard for **designing
-> for **designing networks before you build them**.
-Predict coverage, optimize AP placement, and
+> networks before you build them**.
+Predict coverage, optimize AP placement, and integrate security - all for 60% less
-> integrate security - all for 60% less than Ekahau AI Pro."
+> than Ekahau AI Pro."

-### vs Hamina:
+### vs Hamina

 > "Hamina does beautiful WiFi planning.
-The Seed does WiFi planning + network security + compliance
+The Seed does WiFi planning + network security + compliance automation - all in
-> automation - all in one platform.
-Plus, self-host for data privacy (required for healthcare,
+> one platform.
+Plus, self-host for data privacy (required for healthcare, government)."
-> government)."

-### vs AirMagnet:
+### vs AirMagnet

 > "AirMagnet is enterprise-grade for Fortune 500.
 The Seed is enterprise-grade for everyone else.
-> Get 80% of the features for 70% less cost, with modern UI and cross-platform support."
+Get 80% of the
+> features for 70% less cost, with modern UI and cross-platform support."

-### vs NetAlly:
+### vs NetAlly

 > "NetAlly bundles software with expensive hardware.
-The Seed is pure software - run on any laptop,
+The Seed is pure software - run on any laptop, no $4,000 hardware
-> no $4,000 hardware required.
+> required.
 Plus, advanced predictive planning that NetAlly can't match."

-### General Positioning:
+### General Positioning

 > "The first network tool that combines WiFi planning with security and compliance.
-Plan your WiFi
+Plan your WiFi network, verify
-> network, verify segmentation, scan for vulnerabilities, and generate HIPAA compliance reports -
+> segmentation, scan for vulnerabilities, and generate HIPAA compliance reports - all in one platform, for less than a
-> all in one platform, for less than a single-purpose WiFi tool."
+> single-purpose WiFi tool."

 ---